Key information

 Draft guidelines for engaging with landowners to access and acquire land for pipeline projects

 Under the Pipelines Act 1967, land and easements can be accessed and compulsorily acquired for pipeline projects.
-To increase the transparency and consistency of these processes, the department has released 2 draft guidelines for community feedback:
+To increase the transparency and consistency of these processes, the department released 2 draft guidelines for community feedback:

 - Authority to Survey Guideline: Engaging with landholders to survey land for a pipeline in NSW